-If your product information management (PIM) strategy relies on Informatica Product 360, Salesforce’s $8 billion acquisition is more than just industry news.
-It’s a major shift that could leave P360 users watching from the sidelines.
+Salesforce is acquiring Informatica, and if your product information management (PIM) strategy relies on Informatica Product 360, this $8 billion acquisition is more than just industry news.
+It’s a major shift that could leave Product 360 users watching from the sidelines.

-While there are still many questions about the post-acquisition integration, it’s clear Salesforce didn’t acquire Informatica to preserve the status quo.
-Their goal is to integrate Informatica’s core data management capabilities with the Salesforce platform to power a unified architecture for agentic AI.
+While there are still many questions about the post-acquisition integration, it’s clear Salesforce didn’t acquire Informatica just to preserve the status quo.
+Their goal is to integrate Informatica’s core data management capabilities with the Salesforce platform to create a single, unified architecture built for agentic AI.

 While some organizations may benefit from a deeper Salesforce integration, others could find themselves increasingly constrained by platform dependencies they never signed up for.

-Integration projects of this scale often take anywhere from 18-36 months.
-So, what happens to Product 360 during this transition?
+Integration projects of this scale typically take anywhere from 18 to 36 months, but the timeline to find a new solution is growing short.
+So, what will happen to Product 360 during this transition?
 Will it be prioritized or put on hold?

 Here are the questions your IT and product teams should be asking right now: